flashbots/suave-specs/specs/rigil/suave-chain.md

 - **Security Risk**: The protocol is unaudited.
 The protocol currently does not make any guarantees about the confidentiality of data in the network outside of a best effort.
 - **DoS Risk**: Nodes have not yet been reviewed, and there may be DoS vectors at this early stage.
-- **Secure Key Management**: Storing private keys on Suave is experimental and should be considered unsecured.
+- **Secure Key Management**: Storing private keys on Suave is experimental and should be considered insecure.

 If you find a security vulnerability in SUAVE, please email us at security@flashbots.net.